hadmacker/campaign_pm/act4.md

 Roll for initiative, at disadvantage.

 # Beginning the fight

 As the smoke clears, the villain stands before them, a wicked smile on his face.
 He is holding a torch, and the warehouse around them is suddenly illuminated in a flickering orange light.
-The party can see stacks of gunpowder kegs, crates of weapons, and other explosives lining the walls.

-"You see, I have been preparing for this for a long time," he says.
-"The City Watch will fall, and a new order will rise in its place.
-And you, my dear adventurers, will not interfere any longer."

 ## Baddies

 * BOSS: [Marcus Blackwood](./mob_marcusb.md)
 * [Mercenary](./mob_mercenary.md)
-* If the boss is defeated, minions will attempt to set the warehouse wagon (gunpowder) on fire.
+* If the boss is defeated, remaining minions will attempt to set the warehouse wagon (gunpowder) on fire.
   * _**Y'all gonna die.**_

 ## Minions

-`Cultists`: The BBEG could have a group of cultists who follow them and are willing to fight and die for their cause.
-These cultists could be lower-level spellcasters who can cast spells like magic missile or hold person to support the BBEG in combat.
-(See the Cultist stat block on p.
-345 of the Monster Manual.)

 `Shadow Demons`: These creatures are stealthy and can teleport in and out of combat, making them difficult to pin down.
 They also have a ranged attack that deals necrotic damage, which could help wear down the party.
 (See the Shadow Demon stat block on p.
 64 of the Monster Manual.)

 `Animated Armor`: These constructs are immune to poison and psychic damage, which could make them a good choice if the party has a lot of spellcasters.
 They also have a high AC, which could make them a good "meat shield" for the BBEG.
 (See the Animated Armor stat block on p.
 19 of the Monster Manual.)